- Home

 3. Stuffed ‘No Turkey’

-This stuffed ‘no turkey’ seitan roast by Avant Garde Vegan looks absolutely beautiful, and luckily, it also tastes just as good.
+This stuffed ‘no turkey’ seitan roast by Avant Garde Vegan looks absolutely beautiful and, luckily, it also tastes just as good.
 The roast seitan is packed with flavour and has a chewy, meaty texture.
-It’s then filled with sage and apple stuffing, and finally wrapped in veggie bacon.
+It’s then filled with sage and apple stuffing and finally wrapped in veggie bacon.

-While it may be a bit technical to make if you’ve never made seitan before, you can see how to prepare it step-by-step in the video below.
-Or, to find out more about making your own seitan, you might want to read this guide by Yup It’s Vegan.
+To find out more about making your own seitan, you might want to read this guide by Yup It’s Vegan.

 4. Spiced roast goose